 - Are there any ways to prevent it?

 - Lyme disease is caused by?

 Read on to learn everything you need to know about this condition in felines.

 Lyme disease is a condition that affects animals and humans.
 If left untreated, it can affect the host’s joints and central nervous system.

 At least four different species of ticks can transmit Lyme disease.
 However, the most common one is by far the deer tick, also known as the black-legged tick.

-Deer ticks themselves don’t cause Lyme disease.
-Rather, they transmit the bacteria called Borrelia burgdorferi that causes it.
+Deer ticks themselves don’t cause Lyme diseases.
+Rather, they transmit the bacteria called Borrelia burgdorferi that causes it when become infected.
 If a deer tick doesn’t carry these bacteria, it cannot pass Lyme disease to an animal or human.

 However, as many as half of all adult ticks carry this bacteria in some areas in the U.S. This is why you must implement preventative measures for both yourself and your pets.